paketo-buildpacks/paketo-website/content/docs/howto/java.md

 #### Explanation and Notes

-The `Tiltfile` above will configure Tilt to perform a custom build that will execute `pack build`.
-We are specifically *not* using `$EXPECTED_REF` as the image name, because Tilt will change the expected ref every time you `tilt up` and this causes pack to perform a full build every time, bypassing all the buildpack caching and is thus very slow.
+The `Tiltfile` above will use the Pack Tile extension, which in turn will run `pack build` to create an image from your application.

-In addition, we configure Tilt to watch `pom.xml` and `bin/main`.
+In addition, we configure Tilt to watch `./bin/main/**`.
 These files when modified will trigger an update in the container.
 The `live_update` block indicates which files locally will update and where they will be placed in the live container.
-We are instructing everything under `bin/main` to be added into `/workspace/BOOT-INF/classes` when an update is triggered.
-This takes classes and resources compiled locally by an IDE and injects them into the location where application classes are stored.
+We are instructing everything under `./bin/main` to be added into `/workspace/BOOT-INF/classes` when an update is triggered.
+This takes classes and resources compiled locally by an IDE and injects them into the location where application classes are stored in the container image.

-Please note that the locations in the example are specific to your IDE and your application, and may vary.
-The example was created using Visual Studio Code with the Java and Gradle extensions and the `0-base` example application.
+This example is tuned for use with Visual Studio Code and its Java and Gradle extensions.
+These will compile code changes on save and put the compiled output in `./bin/main`.
+If you use a different IDE or Gradle/Maven directly, you will need to adjust the `deps` and `live_update` directories accordingly.

 This functionality presently depends on the support of [`watchexec`](https://github.com/watchexec/watchexec/).
 It is recommend that you read the section [Enable Process Reloading](#enable-process-reloading) for further details.